jhaskinsjr/nebula/README.md

 # Welcome to μService-SIMulator!

+The μService-SIMulator (ussim) is a framework for developing cyce-accurate 64-bit RISC-V simulators.
+Most of the RV64I instruction set is implemented (both compressed and uncompressed versions of opcodes).
+Additionally, this software package comes with two sample simulators: the first implements a very simple single-stage pipeline (codename: Bergamot), and the second implements a slightly more sophisticated 6-stage pipeline with automatic data- and control-hazard detection and handling (codename:
+Clementine).

+## Software Architecture

-The central premise of ussim is that an army of microservices shout out whatever they need, whatever information they wish to communicate, whatever matters to them into the wide-open "ether."
-All microservices are connected to the same ether, constantly listening thereto.
-If something shouted into the ether matters to one or more microservices, they are free to act upon it and, where appropriate, shout something in response back into the ether.
+The central design feature of ussim is an army of microservices... independent processes running on the same machine or different machines... shouting out whatever they need, whatever information they wish to communicate, whatever matters to them into the network where all other microservices will receive it.
+If something shouted into the network matters to one or more microservices, those microservices are free to act upon it and, where appropriate, shout something back in response.

 THIS IS AN INTENTIONAL DESIGN CHOICE!